TN DDA Projects

 - Include representation from all core service areas (residential, vocational, medical, etc.).

-- Select people who have an interest in competitive integrated employment.
+- Select people who have an interest in technology.

 - Select people who are influential in the organization.